ririw/weekendproject-autocomplete/README.markdown

     The other case is for when the implementor does not need to do this, and may return the refinements in any order they choose.
 This took a couple of refactorings, it was still broken in 976ca61843a4a160f646eec666e028de351642d7 and a198c872df222e54ac993e59a22c83f0aeb9df2e, but they are different approaches to the problem
+  * Sat Jun 14 21:39:16 EST 2014 - U - 079f3847a4e32c46e6d920fcc58649285da92915: I just noticed, while documenting
+    my code, that my filter method had a mistake.
+It previously worked by zipping the query array and the search array, then checking all of the strings were the same.
+The problem with this is that if the search is shorter than the query, it could slip through.
+Eg:

+        Query:  Build a website
+        Search: Build a
+        Zipped: (Build, Build), (a, a)

+    The solution is simple: just make the search is at least as long as the query.

 # Acknowledgements